-- c) Inheritance/generalization: a relationship between CLASSES, NOt INDIVIDUAL OBJECTS.
-In describing generalization, one will typically use phrases like "is a". - 2.
-We will discuss these concepts in more depth in a later lecture. - a) For now, it is vital to note the difference between association/aggregation on the one hand, and generalization on the other.
-The key distinction is rooted in a concept known as the law of substitution: we can legitimately say that class A is a generalization of class B if and only if wherever an A is required, A B can be used. - b) While there is a very sharp distinction between generalization, on the one hand, and assocation or aggregation on the other, the distinction between association and aggregation is not always as clear; sometimes, a reasonable case can be made for either.
+- 4. Some things to note about these. - a) It is vital to note the difference between association/aggregation on the one hand, and generalization on the other.
+The key distinction is rooted in a concept known as the law of substitution: we can legitimately say that class A is a generalization of class B if and only if wherever an A is required, A B can be used. - b) While there is a very sharp distinction between generalization, on the one hand, and association or aggregation on the other, the distinction between association and aggregation is not always as clear; sometimes, a reasonable case can be made for either.